What Matters in Online Reviews?

 Business Response to Reviews

 Responding to reviews matters to consumers and Google alike, so this is a core component of building a strong review profile.
-55% of consumers say that a business responding to reviews matters to them and seeing a response is likely to leave them feeling good about that business.
+Data shows that 89% of consumers expect business owners to respond to reviews, with 19% expecting a same-day response and 81% expecting a response within a week.

 Google too makes it clear that responses are a core component of local business reviews, saying that responses from a business can help to build consumer trust.
 Review responses additionally form part of local search ranking signals and can impact search visibility.